• Skip to primary navigation

 Here’s where to get FREE flu shots in New York City, so you don’t end this difficult Pandemic year or start the new one sick with the flu or pneumonia.

-What you should know about Coronavirus
+What you should know about Covid-19 & variants

 from the US Government